Directed Donors, Known Donors, and Client Depositors

 Deciding How Many Visits a Donor Should Make:

 The more visits a donor is able to make, the more samples will be available for insemination attempts, which can increase the chances of conception.
-The process includes a 2-week period for collections, and most donors are able to visit 7 times, though some are only able to visit a few times due to time constraints.
 An average ejaculate yields between 1 and 2 vials of semen (IUI vials contain 0.5 mL).
 Most women inseminate with 1+ vials per cycle attempt, and a post thaw sperm count of 20 million motile sperm per mL is considered optimal to increase the chances of conception.
 However, there are many variables that we can discuss with you that you can then discuss with your medical provider.

 The Food and Drug Administration, the Centers for Disease control and Prevention, the American Association of Tissue Banks, and the American Society for Reproductive Medicine all recommend a six-month quarantine of donor semen samples followed by a repeat blood testing of the donor.
 The quarantine period is designed to cover the window period between the time an individual is infected with HIV and the time he or she develops HIV-specific antibodies that are detectable on a blood test.
 When donors are tested for the presence of HIV antibodies at the beginning of the storage process and then again six months after providing their last sample, recipients can have greater confidence that the samples are free from HIV and other infectious organisms.